rahulshc/wTools/doc/ArrayAppendCopy.md

   ```

-  For more information on these patters please see *ArrayRoutines.md*.
+  For more information on these patterns, please see *ArrayRoutines.md*.